 Disclaimer: This article contains affiliate links, which means that if you buy GrowthMentor using our link, we get a commission from that sale.
-That’s how we eat every day :)
+That’s how we keep this website active.

 Having said that, I will stay 100% unbiased and talk from my personal experience using the tools since the day they launched (or even before I think, as I was one of the beta testers).